ByteDance's chief rival wins HKEX nod for US$5b IPO

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+The company was last valued by Pitchbook at US$28.6 billion after a February funding round.

+At US$50 billion, it would surpass SpaceX to become the world's third most valuable private company, said CB Insights.

-Tencent has about a 21.6 per cent stake in Kuaishou, and other backers include venture capital firms DCM, DST Global and Sequoia Capital China, according to a preliminary prospectus.
+Tencent has about a 21.6 per cent stake in Kuaishou.
+Other backers include venture capital firms DCM, DST Global and Sequoia Capital China, showed a preliminary prospectus.

+Morgan Stanley, Bank of America, and China Renaissance Holdings are joint sponsors of Kuaishou's proposed IPO.BLOOMBERG

 BT is now on Telegram!